addosign/AddoSamples/README.md

 * /GetSignings

 The samples here is bare minimum samples - they should be enough to get you going but they will not represent a full blown application.
-You should really have a look at the [Visma Addo API documentation](/APIDocumentation/ADDO-APIDocumentation-AddoWebService-090321-1235-30.pdf) to see what the API has to offer.

 ## Prerequisites
 You need the following installed / configured: